-The subtitle of Storied Mind is Writing to Recover Life from Depression, and I’ve often wondered why it is that writing down my experiences could be so helpful in recovery.
+The subtitle of Storied Mind used to be Writing to Recover Life from Depression, and I’ve often wondered why it is specifically that writing can help heal depression, especially when so many other approaches to treatment have failed me.
 When I was just starting this blog, I wrote about the fear of writing or even approaching my desk to get started.
 I’d sit there writing at a more intellectual level – circling the pain at a safe distance.
 But each time I closed in to confront, feel and work through it all, I’d start to shut down.
 Either my mind would blank out, emptying itself of all thought, or I’d distract myself with any number of inconsequential details or I’d get close to panic or I’d start dozing off.
 In all these ways, I stopped myself from expressing the deepest feelings.

 James Pennebaker is one of the few psychologists who has researched the question of why writing can be helpful in healing.
 In Opening Up: The Healing Power of Expressing Emotions, he summarizes what he found about writing after initiating studies into the health effect of emotional inhibition.